Meeru Dhalwala: Career

 In 2004, Dhalwala and Vij opened up a second restaurant and market called Rangoli.
-Both restaurants are known to have an all female kitchen staff, having all come from the Punjab of India.
-Dhalwala and her cooks experiment together with new techniques and spice combinations.
-Along with the restaurant recipes, Dhalwala creates recipes for Vij's Inspired Indian Cuisine, a line of prepackaged gourmet curries.
+Both restaurants became known for having an all female kitchen staff, having all come from the Punjab of India.
+Along with the restaurant recipes, Dhalwala created recipes for Vij's Inspired Indian Cuisine, a line of prepackaged gourmet curries.
 The product line is sold in grocery stores across British Columbia, and other regions.